Air-Sea Battle

-Air-Sea Battle is a fixed shooter developed and published by Atari, Inc. for the Atari Video Computer System (Atari VCS).
+Air-Sea Battle is a 1977 fixed shooter video game developed and published by Atari, Inc. for the Atari Video Computer System (Atari VCS).
 (Note: The Atari VCS became known as the Atari 2600 only after the release of the Atari 5200 in 1982.)
 The game was designed by Larry Kaplan who joined Atari in 1976.
 It was the first game he developed for the company.
 Air-Sea Battle involves the player controlling a gun to shoot down various targets to earn points in different themed areas.
 In the various gameplay modes, the player can either control the angle of the gun or move the gun across the screen or adjust the guns speed as it automatically moves for aiming.

 Inspired by the game Combat (1977) that was in development at the same time, Kaplan created various modes to the game.
 The game was inspired by various arcade games of the era, with video game historians identifying the similar gameplay in arcade games like Anti-Aircraft (1975), Drop Zone 4 (1975), Sea Wolf (1976) and Destroyer (1977).

 Sears published Air-Sea Battle as Target Fun and used it as the pack-in game for its Tele-Games rebranding of the Atari VCS.
 Video gave Air-Sea Battle the award for the "Best Target Game" in 1980.